unclebob/PDP8EmulatorIpad/Readme.md

 All the resources it uses are standard with Codea, or easily accessible, so you shouldn't have any difficulty running it as is.

 ### The Model
 The emulator is a faithful representation of a PDP-8 with 4096 12 bit words of core memory, and an ASR-33 Teletype.
 The Teletype is the only I/O device.
-The Teletype has an infinite roll of paper, in infinite amount of ink, and an infinite supply of paper tape.
+The Teletype has an infinite roll of paper, an infinite amount of ink, and an infinite supply of paper tape.
 It has a built in paper tape reader, and a built in paper tape punch.
 By default they all operate at approximately 10 characters per second, though there are cheats to make them go significantly faster.

 On my iPad, purchased in 2018, the emulator runs at just about the same speed as a real PDP-8.
 That speed is adjustable should you want it to execute slower than that.